-In recent times, nonlinear systems which can exhibit chaotic behavior have attracted a great interest among many researchers.
+In recent times, nonlinear systems, which can exhibit chaotic behavior have attracted much interest among many researchers.
 One of the most important features of chaotic systems is the sensitive dependence on initial conditions.
-In such systems even a minor change of state variables results in significant changes in the output signal.
-As a consequence, predictions of system's behavior is limited to short intervals of time only.
-There are a lot of dynamical systems (physical, biological etc.) that are known to be chaotic.
-Well known examples of electronic circuits generating chaotic trajectories include the Chua's circuit1 and the Colpitts oscillator2.
+In such systems, even a minor change of state variables results in significant changes in the output signal.
+As a consequence, predictions of system's behavior are limited to short intervals of time only.
+There are a lot of dynamical systems (physical, biological, etc.) that are known to be chaotic.
+Well known examples of electronic circuits generating chaotic trajectories include Chua's circuit and the Colpitts oscillator.

 In this work, a rigorous interval arithmetic based study of the Colpitts oscillator is carried out.
-The Colpitts oscillator is a single-transistor device widely used for generating sinusoidal waves.
-Study of dynamical behaviors of the Colpitts oscillator is important for the following reasons
+The Colpitts oscillator is a singletransistor device widely used for generating sinusoidal waves.
+Study of dynamical behaviors of the Colpitts oscillator is important for the following reasons:

-- 1. the Colpitts oscillator is an electronic circuit used in various applications to generate sinusoidal oscillations, - 2. it can operate in a wide range of frequencies (in particular at radio frequencies) depending on the technology used, - 3. it is a classical example of a simple electronic circuits capable of generating chaotic trajectories, it is a third order system containing a single nonlinear element, - 4. it has been extensively studied and various dynamical behaviors of the Colpitts oscillator have been reported in the literature^{2-7}, - 5. the existence of a chaotic attractor for the Colpitts oscillator is a demanding, yet unsolved research problem.
+- 1. the Colpitts oscillator is an electronic circuit used in various applications to generate sinusoidal oscillations, - 2. it can operate in a wide range of frequencies (in particular, at radio frequencies) depending on the technology used, - 3. it is a classic example of a simple electronic circuit capable of generating chaotic trajectories, and it is a third order system containing a single nonlinear element, and

+- 4. it has been extensively studied and various dynamical behaviors of the Colpitts oscillator have been reported in the literature,2-7 - 5. the existence of a chaotic attractor for the Colpitts oscillator is a demanding, yet unsolved research problem.

 Chaotic behavior of the Colpitts oscillator was first described in Ref.
 2. The problem of stabilization of unstable periodic orbits in the chaotic Colpitts oscillator was studied in Ref.
 8. Bifurcation analysis of the Colpitts oscillator was carried out in Ref.
-3. Non-smooth bifurcations in a piecewiselinear model of the Colpitts oscillator were studied in Ref.
+3. Non-smooth bifurcations in a piecewise-linear model of the Colpitts oscillator were studied in Ref.
 4. Chaotic behavior of the Colpitts oscillator in the ultrahigh frequency range was presented in Ref.
 9. The problem of stability of oscillations in this system was discussed in Ref.
 5. The dynamics and synchronization of improved Colpitts oscillators were analyzed in Ref.
 10. Synchronization of chaotic oscillation in the Colpitts oscillator by a nonlinear control method was studied in Ref.
 6. A single op-amp Colpitts-like chaotic circuit was investigated in Ref.
-11. The dynamics of

-This is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset a Colpitts oscillator with symmetrical power supply was studied in Ref.
+11. The dynamics of a Colpitts oscillator with a symmetrical power supply was studied in Ref.
 7. Various dynamical behaviors of the Colpitts oscillator were discussed in Refs.
 12 and 13.
 A bounded set enclosing chaotic trajectories existing in the Colpitts oscillator was constructed in Ref.
 14.